-These delicious Blackberry Muffins will have you already dreaming of when you're going to bake up your next batch.
-Loaded with blackberry AND lemon flavor, every bite is pure delight.
+This Blackberry Lemon Muffins Recipe will have you already dreaming of when you're going to bake up your next batch.
+Loaded with sweet lemon flavor, lemon poppy seeds crunch and juicy berries, every bite is pure delight.

 TASTE AND TEXTURE:

 - Tart and sweet flavors in every bite

 - Moist and fluffy texture with tender crumb